 Wooden fence repair cost factors

-Wooden fence repair cost depends on the extent of damage, fence height, permits, and job complexity.
+Wooden fence repair costs depend on damage extent, fence height, permits, and job complexity.
 Let’s have a closer look at these cost factors.

-- Extent of damage: this is the major factor that affects the overall cost of the project.
+- Extent of damage: this is the major factor affecting the project’s overall cost.
 Minor repairs are usually cheaper to repair compared to extensive damage.
 For instance, if you need to replace one post, you will spend about $150, while replacing more than two posts will cost $300 upwards.

-- Permits and codes: it is your responsibility as a homeowner to ensure the project meets the community, local, and state guidelines.
+- Permits and codes: your homeowner must ensure the project meets the community, local, and state guidelines.
 Most states do not require permits for fence repairs, but you should get approval from your local homeowner’s association before commencing the project.
 Larger projects like fence replacement may require a permit, so check with your municipality for clarity.

 - Fence height: the height of your fence depends on your preference and local fence codes.
 Most front yard fences tend to be 3 to 4 feet high, while back yard fences can be up to 6 feet.
 A higher fence will need more materials at additional costs.

-- Age of wood: the age of the wood also dictates the overall cost to repair your fence.
+- Age of wood: the age of the wood also dictates the overall cost of repairing your fence.
 Repairing older fences is more expensive because the wood will have sustained damage for many years.
-Also, it can be challenging to find the right parts for older fences.
+Also, finding the right parts for older fences can be challenging.

-- Wood type: the type of wood used on your fence will significantly affect the overall repair cost.
+- Wood type: The wood used on your fence will significantly affect the repair cost.
 Low-end wood is usually cheaper than high-end wood of the same size.
 Also, repairing an oak fence will be costlier than a pine or redwood fence.